G’day, forex mates!

 Finally, the employment index for National Australia Bank’s (NAB) Monthly Business Survey advanced from 1.0 index point to 4.0 index points.
 According to commentary from the NAB survey, this reading “hints at an annual job creation rate of around 212k (around 18k per month) in coming months, which would be more than sufficient to lower the unemployment rate further.”

-Overall, the leading labor indicators seem to be pointing to a pick up in employment, so probability is skewed towards a possible upside surprise.
+Overall, the leading labor indicators seem to be pointing to a pick-up in employment, so the probability is skewed towards a possible upside surprise.

 As usual, keep in mind that better-than-expected readings usually trigger a quick rally while worse-than-expected readings usually cause a quick selloff.

 Preemptive positioning ahead of the jobs report is not recommended, however, since ABS is prone to revisions and printing numbers that are way off expectations, so much so that some economists are saying that the ABS is unreliable.